Collagen: 9 Reasons Why This Improves Your Health

 Supports the Liver and Detoxification

 The liver is the largest organ in the body and the primary organ for detoxification.
-It has detoxification pathways which filter the blood to remove large toxins and enzymatically break down unwanted chemicals.
+It has detoxification pathways that filter the blood to remove large toxins and enzymatically break down unwanted chemicals.
 It is also designed to transform toxic substances into compounds that can be excreted from the body.
 As you are exposed to more toxins, the liver’s ability to detoxify can be weakened.
 This can result in toxins being stored in our tissues and cells rather than eliminated.

 The glycine found in collagen can help with detoxification and reduce damage to the liver from toxins.
 In fact, glycine has been found to prevent liver damage and minimize liver damage from alcohol (11).
 It also helps the digestive system expel waste and improves the body’s use of antioxidants.
 Antioxidants aid the body’s detoxification system.